 The resolution session is not required if the parent and the school district agree in writing to waive the meeting.
-If the school district has not resolved the due process hearing issue within thirty (30) days, the due process hearing may occur.
+If the school district has not resolved the due process hearing issue within 30 days, the due process hearing may occur.
 If a resolution is reached, the parties shall execute a legally binding agreement.
-(20 USC 1415[f][B]; 34 CFR 300.510)
+(20 USC Section 1415[f][B]; 34 CFR Section 300.510)

 Does my child’s placement change during the proceedings?

 The child involved in any administrative or judicial proceeding must remain in the current educational placement unless you and the school district agree on another arrangement.
 If you are applying for initial admission of your child to a public school, your child will be placed in a public school program with your consent until all proceedings are completed.
 (20 USC Section 1415[j]; 34 CFR Section 300.518; EC Section 56505[d])